srasi1/GettingAndCleaningData/README.md

 ```

 dt_std_mean is the data frame that has the data of step2
-i.e. with all columns of mean, std and subject & label(activity)
+i.e. with all columns of mean, std for each subject & label(activity)

+*46 columns with mean
+*7 columns with Mean
+*33 columns with std

+86 columns of measurement data, one column
+for subject and one column for activity

 storing all std and mean col names
 in sm_cols variable for future use
+dim(dt_std_mean)
+[1] 10299 88

 ```
 sm_cols <- grep("mean|std|Mean", feats$V2)
 sm_cols <- feats$V2[sm_cols]
 ```

 ######Step 3
 Uses descriptive activity names to name the activities 	in the data set